Webinar software: a comparison of the best webinar platforms

 WebinarJam: Create custom and interactive webinars

 With the webinar software WebinarJam, you can create individualized and branded invitations and webinars thanks to an integrated page builder.
-Countless templates make building professional and mobile-friendly pages easy.
+Countless templates make building professional and mobile-friendly pages a breeze.

 This webinar provider is the right choice for you if you want to involve many participants in an interactive way.
-Up to 5,000 active participants can be added – five times as many as with similar webinar software tools.
+Up to 5,000 active participants can be added—five times as many as with similar webinar software tools.
 To keep this many participants engaged, the software lets you add up to six moderators.
-Depending on which plan you select, every webinar is limited to either two to four hours.
+Depending on which plan you select, every webinar is limited to either two, three or four hours.

 ✔ Up to 6 moderators and 5,000 interactive participants